 But the more we discussed the site, the clearer it became that we really couldn’t use a completely different approach, even if we wanted to explore the freedom of designing without thinking about SEO.
 If, for example, we went with a giant photo and navigation that appeared only when the user hovered over the logo (yes, we thought about that), then the user experience would be poor and that would affect conversions.
 If we used one bold image and minimal text, the quality scores for ads would suffer — and that was not an acceptable outcome.

 “The goal of PQ rating,” Google says, “is to determine how well a page achieves its purpose.”
 In this case, the site’s purpose is to provide a top quality user experience that performs well in paid search.
 That means that the content has to be compelling for human visitors, so they’ll make that purchase.
 The navigation has to be smooth and functional, to make the path to purchase equally smooth and successful.
-The content must also communicate well enough with search engines to perform well in Adwords auctions and other pay per click situations.
+The content must also communicate well enough with search engines to perform well in Google Ads auctions and other pay per click situations.

 If you’re planning to rely on community-building and social media to bring traffic to your website, you have to do that with content: text, images, video, conversations, games… quality content is still a requirement.
 You can’t build community by repeatedly telling people to Like your page.
 Content makes the connection.

 Planning to use that super smart email marketing plan you heard about at a conference last week?
 Email converts well, by and large — but it’s content, isn’t it?
-Text and images, maybe a movie.
+Text and images, maybe a video.
 If you’re not bringing a message readers want to hear, no amount of automated email will lead to success.

 Look closer at any marketing or brand awareness plan you develop for your company or organization, and there will be a need for excellent content.
 Don’t think that a cool animated function or blazing fast load time will make your content unimportant.
 Don’t save most of your budget for development and figure you can cut and paste the text from a brochure.
 Don’t imagine that you can offshore content provision or scrape it from other sites.